 This report will show you your assets that are missing the most patches.
-You can filter the report to a certain customer, ignore new patches, and ignore assets that have not been online in the last “X” amount of days (where X is any number of days you would like), and filter by different categories.
-You can also schedule this report to run as often as you would like to keep a CSV history emailed to any email address you would like.
+You can filter the report to a certain customer, ignore new patches, ignore assets that have not been online in the last “X” amount of days (where X is any number of days you would like), and filter by different categories.
+You can also schedule this report to run as often as you would like and export a PDF of the report.

 Vulnerable Patches Report

-This report shows you the Windows Updates that are missing on the most devices, and gives you a count and list of which devices are missing each update.
+This report shows you the Windows Updates that are missing on the most devices and gives you a count and list of which devices are missing each update.
 You can filter the list by customer, and ignore assets that have not been online in “X” amount of days.
 Selecting 'See All' will open a new tab showing you which assets are missing the patches.

 Customer RMM Report updates